Overview

 Client fees are payable quarterly, in advance, based on the assets under management.
 If

-cash and/or securities are deposited into or withdrawn from an existing account mid
+and/or securities are deposited into or withdrawn from an existing account mid billing

-billing period a prorated fee will be charged for that portion of the account.
-The net
+period a prorated fee will be charged for that portion of the account.
+The net difference of

-difference of the recalculated fees and the prior fees paid, if there are multiple such events
+the recalculated fees and the prior fees paid, if there are multiple such events in the same

-in the same billing period, will be combined at the next billing period and therefore may
+billing period, will be combined at the next billing period and therefore may result in a

-result in a credit or debit to the account.
-Client may terminate AssetMark accounts at any
+credit or debit to the account.
+Client may terminate AssetMark accounts at any time and

 5